 There’s not much to be said about prepping this meal.
 Quinoa is super easy to cook, and your typical salad ingredients just need to be kept chilled in transit.

 A staple vegan meal, especially when you’re on-the-go.
 There’s no need to pre-prepare anything.
 Spread the peanut butter and jelly, add some sliced banana, and you’re set!
+If you're not sure if your peanut butter is vegan, read our blog.
 Pro tip: These are great to take on a hike.